 By the mid-2000s, Amazon had launched its Amazon Web Services (AWS).
 This innovation fitted well with Bezos' initial ambition to make Amazon a tech company rather than an online retailer exclusively.

 The company's expansion into digital services like EC2 and S3 would boost the company's revenues significantly.
-Today they remain the bulk of Amazon's income despite the enormous success of their retail divisions.
+Today, they remain the bulk of the income for Amazon Web Services.

 2007 saw the unveiling of the first Kindle e-readers.
-These relatively low-cost handheld tablets would reinvigorate the book market and by 2012 the Kindle would constitute around 50% of all Android-operated tablet sales.
+These relatively low-cost handheld tablets would invigorate the e-book market, and by 2012 the Kindle would constitute around 50% of all Android-operated tablet sales.

-The Kindle's success led to Amazon entering the book publishing market in 2011 with its Amazon Publishing service.
-That same year Amazon announced that e-book sales were outselling traditional printed books.
+The Kindle's success led to Amazon entering the e-book publishing market in 2011 with its Amazon Publishing service.
+That same year Amazon announced that e-book sales on its site were outselling traditional printed books.

 Since then Amazon has continued to expand into many other services.
 These include shipping fresh produce, drone delivery, and many more innovations.